 - Dr. Roger G. Miller – Retired USAF Deputy Historian, 1st FASF Presenter, VA

-- General Patrick J. Halloran – USAF (Ret.), Colorado Springs, CO
+- General Patrick J. Halloran – USAF (Ret.), Colorado Springs, also Former FAS CO

 - General Peter Dodd Robinson – USAF (Ret.), Albuquerque, NM

-- John Deuble – FAS & Punitive Expedition Historian Specialist & Author, Albuquerque, NM
+- John Deuble – FAS & Punitive Expedition Historian & Author, Albuquerque, NM

-- Patty Wagstaff – National/International Champion Aerobatic Performer, St. Augustine, FL
+- Patty Wagstaff – International Champion Aerobatic Performer, St. Augustine, FL

-- Peter Westacott – Artist, Ret.
-Royal Navy Pilot, Norfolk UK
+- Peter Westacott – Renowned Aviation Artist, Retired Royal Navy Pilot, Norfolk, UK

 Anne Marie had moved to Tarrytown from Maine and Canada, where she had attended St. Francis Xavier University in Nova Scotia Canada.
 Ed graduated from St. Bonaventure University in Allegany, NY.
 While still in Tarrytown, Ed was offered a job with Columbus Development Board, based, not out of Columbus, NM, but out of Scottsdale, AZ.
 He immediately grabbed the opportunity to move West.
 It was a bold move for a young growing family with two young sons and more on the way.
 This upheaval was a big adventure for Anne Marie, who had never traveled in the western U.S. Her family had its roots entirely in the Northeast.